 How to order your repeat medications from the doctors surgery

-- Post the slip to the surgery indicating which items you require (please include a stamped self-addressed envelope if you want the script posted back to you).
+- Post the slip to the surgery indicating which items you require (please include a stamped self-addressed envelope if you want the prescription posted back to you).

 - Put the slip into the Repeat Prescription box in reception.

-From time to time you will be asked to make an appointment to see the doctor for a review of your treatment and to enable any adjustment to be made if necessary.
+From time to time you will be asked to make an appointment to see the pharmacist or doctor for a review of your treatment and to enable any adjustment to be made if necessary.

 The Electronic Prescription Service (EPS) is an NHS service.
 It gives you the chance to change how your GP sends your prescription to the place you choose to get your medicines or appliances from.